Upham Hall (Miami University)

-Upham Hall is an academic building on the Miami University campus in Oxford, Ohio, United States.
-It is located in the center of campus in the academic quad near the university’s seal.
+Upham Hall is an academic building on the campus of Miami University in Oxford, Ohio, United States.
+It is located in the center of campus in the academic quad.
+Upham Hall is the home to departments of the university's College of Arts and Science.
+The Hefner Museum of Natural History, in the north wing of Upham, exhibits native and exotic organisms and covers biodiversity and ecological issues.